 With a focus change to managing your AGI, the person needs a CPA or financial advisor.
 Finding one that understands the loan repayment options is important but hard to find.
 The loan servicers understand the loan repayment options but cannot give advice on a person’s AGI.

 This is why so many borrowers are frustrated with the advice they are given.
 With the report above, it can be even more maddening since you may not be able to fully trust the advice from the loan servicers.

 New Student Loan Second Opinions

-As a result of the demand and need for more information, the private market place is starting to develop solutions that give borrowers a second opinion on their student loan repayment options.
-Some companies are starting to offer student loan repayment benefit.
-These options also have their limitations since many are owned by private lenders and their goal it to refinance a borrower’s loan with their bank.
-The other current short coming is they only focus on the individual borrower and not the household.
+As a result of the demand and need for more information, the private marketplace is starting to develop solutions that give borrowers a second opinion on their student loan repayment options.
+Some companies are starting to offer student loan repayment benefits.
+These options also have their limitations since many are owned by private lenders and their goal is to refinance a borrower’s loan with their bank.
+The other current shortcoming is they only focus on the individual borrower and not the household.
 As I stated earlier more people need to manage their AGI and how their taxes are filed to maximize their repayment options.

 At this time, the PayForED Student Loan Repayer solution is the only tool that does manage the 126 options that a married couple faces if they both have federal student loans.